 Each year, Onterra will be conducting a number of field surveys to assess ongoing management activities and be used to guide future strategies.
 Based on the survey results, Onterra ecologists/planners will meet with MKLPA representatives and other stakeholder groups to construct management plans for the following year.
 An annual report will be constructed each year that will present the data collected and outline the preliminary plan for the following year

-In 2019 and 2020, the MKLPA has contracted with Schmidt’s Aquatic, LLC to conduct herbicide treatments spatially targeting EWM.
+Since 2019, the MKLPA has contracted with Schmidt’s Aquatic, LLC to conduct herbicide treatments spatially targeting EWM.
 Herbicide treatments were conducted with ProcellaCOR EC, specifically designed for short exposure time spot treatments of invasive watermilfoils.